biocore/qiime/doc/tutorials/tutorial.rst

 Step 1.
 Rarify OTU Table
 ^^^^^^^^^^^^^^^^^^^^^^^^^
-For this highly artificial example, all of the samples had sequence counts between 146 and 150, as discussed in :ref:`rareotutableremovehetero`.
+For this highly artificial example, all of the samples had sequence counts between 146 and 150, which is discussed in more detail in :ref:`compbetadiv`.
 In real datasets, the range will generally be much larger.
 In practice, rarefaction is most useful when most samples have the specified number of sequences, so your upper bound of rarefaction should be close to the minimum number of sequences found in a sample.
 For the this workflow script the min/max values are defined by the workflow script.
 If the user would like to define their own values, they should perform each step individually.
 In :file:`custom_parameters.txt`, the user can define the number of iterations at each sequence/sample level, where we will use "num-rep 5" and whether to include lineages, which we set to False:

 .. note::